About Glenn Lyvers

 Lyvers’ Favorite Authors include Raymond Carver, John Ashbery, Billy Collins, Fredrick Seidel, Ted Kooser, Elizabeth Bishop.

 Glenn Lyvers serves the writing community as the Masthead at Prolific Press Inc. He is the creator of GreenSubmissions, a free submission managing software suite serving a large group of literacy journals online, as seen in Poets and Writers Magazine.
 He also invented and maintains privately brandable submission managing software (available to purchase online at SubmissionManager.org).

 Glenn Lyvers (1969-current) was born in Michigan.
-He has also lived in California, Georgia, Indiana and various US locations.
+He has also lived in California, Georgia, Indiana, Virginia and Pennsylvania.
 He has traveled abroad, both in the Americas and Europe (including some time spent living and studying in Oaxaca, Mexico, near Central America).
 He speaks English and Spanish.
 Lyvers attended Indiana University, Robertson School of Government, and Regent University Law School.
-He has several books in print, including Burnt Umber (MLM, Now Defunct) and Midwest Collection.
-He also has a photography book, Blind Curves, featuring abstracts of nude forms.
+He has several books in print, including Burnt Umber (MLM, Now Defunct), Midwest Collection, and Harborton (Chapbook).
+He also has a photography book in print, Blind Curves, featuring abstracts of nude forms.

 His other interests include photography, his beagle, Ellie, and karaoke.